JulioPDX/nxos_spine_leaf/readme.md

 ## Purpose

-This repo is based on the great post by [Rick Donato](https://www.packetflow.co.uk/how-to-build-a-nxos-9000v-based-evpn-vxlan-fabric/).
+This repo is based on a great post by [Rick Donato](https://www.packetflow.co.uk/how-to-build-a-nxos-9000v-based-evpn-vxlan-fabric/).
 I wanted to see if I could automate this guide using Ansible.
 Ansible is a popular configuration management framework that probably doesn't need much more of an introduction.
 In the repo you will see a decent amount of use cases.
 Whether thats using built in modules for specific tasks, jinja templating (building configurations), conditionals, and variable placements.

 ## Prerequisites

-These are just what is running in my local environment!
 1. Ansible =< 2.9
 2. NXOSv 9K Version 9.2.4
 3. Validate Ansible control machine has access to nodes